-Autumn Spire has the characteristic feathered leaves of the native Rowan, but grows with a far more columnar habit - making it a good choice for smaller spaces.
+Autumn Spire has the characteristic feathered leaves of the native Rowan, but grows with a far more columnar habit.

 In autumn the leaves turn from blue-green and take on intense red-bronze tints - one of the most coloured of all the Rowans.

 The fruitlets are not the usual Rowan-red - they are a bright yellow, contrasting nicely with the autumnal foliage.
 They can still be used for making Rowan jelly.

 If you are looking for a small upright / columnar Rowan tree with spectacular fiery autumn colours, this is the one to choose.

 Fill in the form below and we will notify you when Autumn Spire rowan are back in stock.

 Autumn Spire is more columnar and somewhat smaller than other Rowans, so a good choice if you have a smaller space.

 Autumn Spire is sometimes known as Flanrock, after its seed parent, 'Joseph Rock' - which also has particularly good autumn colours.